ACCESS 1400+ POLE SPORT & EXOTIC POLE LESSONS FREE!!

 The most popular use of permanent poles you will find in some pole studios, pole competitions & conventions use it in conjunction with a truss system, and strip clubs.

 2. Semi-permanent dance pole.

 Those are dance poles are installed with a permanent mount on the ceiling.
-They are easy to remove but the ceiling mount is permanent & sewed into the ceiling.
-It is a common choice for studios and polers with a clopped ceiling at home.
+They are easy to remove but the ceiling mount is permanent & screwed into the ceiling.
+It is a common choice for studios and pole dancers with a slopped ceiling at home.

-This is the most popular pole and it is what you would see in most pole dance studios.
-They are held in place because they are pressure mounted.
-A standard pole kit comes with several pole pieces which makes it adjustable, meaning they can be moved up or down to accommodate different ceiling heights.
-If you are interested in purchasing a standard pole, you will need to have ceiling height from 7 feet, 6 inches to 9 feet, 1 inches.
+This is the most popular type of home pole, commonly found in many pole dance studios.
+They stay in place thanks to pressure mounting.
+A standard pole kit includes multiple pole pieces, allowing for adjustability, meaning you can move them up or down to fit various ceiling heights.
+To install a standard pole, your ceiling should have a height between 7 feet, 6 inches and 9 feet, 1 inch.